 To vote early, please follow these steps:

 - Early Voting begins in your local Office of Voter Registration 45 days before each election, during all office hours (normally 8:30 AM to 4:30 PM, Mon - Fri) and ends at 5:00 PM on the last Saturday before the election.
-The office is open the last Saturday before any primary, and the last two Saturdays before any November election, and may set additional hours.
+The office is open the last two Saturdays before any election, and may set additional hours.
 See our home page for that information.

 - Voting early in the Voter Registration Office will be similar to how you would in the precinct on Election Day.
-Please bring acceptable ID (PDF) or be prepared to complete an Affirmation of Eligibility in order to vote.
+Please bring acceptable ID (PDF) or be prepared to complete an ID Confirmation Statement in order to vote.

-- Curbside voting is always available to anyone with a disability, limited mobility or over the age of 65.
+- Curbside voting (from your car) is always available to anyone with a disability, limited mobility or over the age of 65.
 Call us if you have any questions at 434-970-3250.

 - If you would like a ballot mailed to you, apply online at the Virginia Department of Elections.
 Complete all fields, including whether or not you need assistance casting your ballot, and all requested personal information.
 You must have a Virginia DMV-issued ID in order to complete the process online.
 The application is also available in the Voter Registration Office and can be printed Virginia Vote By Mail Application (PDF).